lyontechhub/lyontechhub.github.io/README.md

 Join Us
 -------
 Send us a mail to lyonytechhub@googlegroups.com or even request to join the group, it is totally free.

-If you have a tech/IT community in Lyon area, request to add it to Lyon Tech Hub.
-Access to Google Calendar and a simple pull request to update web site is enough to promote your exciting activity to the community.
+If you have a tech/IT community in Lyon area, request to join Lyon Tech Hub to promote your exciting activity to the community, it is simple as :

+* Request access to Google Calendar
+* And a pull request to update web site (logo & JSON).

 Contribute
 ----------